polard8/kernel/README.md

-# The kernel for Gramado OS.
+# kernel - GramadoKernel

 ```
-    gramadoOS
+   The kernel for Gramado OS.
 ```

 ```
 Building an operating system is a good way to understand how systems work and
 the software stack needed to run your favorite application.
 But remember It's not